Online Documentation for DB Extract for PostgreSQL

 Step 4 - Selecting objects for metadata extraction

-At this step you should select the objects from which metadata are to be extracted.
+At this step you should select the objects from which metadata is to be extracted.

 In the Available objects tree you can see the objects which have been selected for metadata extraction at the Specifying object types step.
 Initially the objects are grouped by database names and object types.
 You can change grouping by dragging column headers to the grey upper area or cancel grouping by dragging them back.
 Additionally, you can use the Custom Filter dialog allowing you to set conditions for filtering objects in the trees.